Cameron Crowe: Jerry Maguire

 Branching into a new direction, Crowe wrote and directed Jerry Maguire.
-The film is about a highly paid pro sports agent, inspired by sports agent Leigh Steinberg.
+Released in 1996, the film centers on a highly paid sports agent, inspired by sports agent Leigh Steinberg.
 Maguire is fired after having a moral revelation, writing and distributing a mission statement calling for sincere service to the athletes and less money for the agency.
 He strikes out to form his own agency.
 Tom Cruise plays Jerry and Cuba Gooding, Jr. plays Rod Tidwell, an aging wide receiver.
 His catchphrase, "Show me the money!", became ubiquitous for a time.
 Renée Zellweger appears as an accountant who sets aside her job security to follow Jerry in both work and love.
 Gooding won a Best Supporting Actor Oscar for his role.
 The film was nominated for Best Picture, Best Screenplay, Best Editing, and Best Actor (for Cruise).
 Cruise won his second Golden Globe for his role as Jerry.